Gissio/radpro/docs/install-fs2011.md

 ![FS2011 FTDI connection](img/fs2011-ftdi.jpg)

 * Add USB connectivity.
-You'll need: an [FTDI module](https://www.amazon.com/s?k=ftdi+board), a regular diode (1N4148) and [wire-wrap wire](https://www.amazon.com/s?k=wirewrap+30).
+You'll need: an [3.3 V serial converter](https://www.amazon.com/s?k=ftdi+board), a regular diode (1N4148) and [wire-wrap wire](https://www.amazon.com/s?k=wirewrap+30).
 Important: remove batteries before connecting USB.
 Follow these instructions:
-  * Set up the FTDI for 3.3 V.
+  * Set up the serial converter for 3.3 V.
-  * Connect the FTDI module's GND and 5V pins to the FS2011 board's 0v and 5V pads, respectively.
+  * Connect the serial converter's GND and 5V pins to the FS2011 board's 0v and 5V pads, respectively.
   * Connect the PA2 pin of the microprocessor to the diode's anode, and the diode's cathode to the FTDI's board RX pin.
   * Connect the PA3 pin of the microprocessor to the FTDI module's TX pin.
 * For easier access to XS1, use a file to extend the hole for the battery holder clip so that a 4-pin header connector can fit.
 Solder four cables between XS1 and a 4-pin header.
 Using a glue gun, attach the header to the inside of the back case, so you can access the header with the battery case open.